How is Bail Determined and Set?

 In Conclusion – What is Bail and How is it Determined?

 Bail is an amount of money sometimes paid to the court or presiding officer when an individual is released before or during their trial to help ensure that they return to complete all legal proceedings.
-So long as the accused returns to court when specified, does not break the law, and abides by any extra conditions set with the bail, the full amount will be refunded after the trial, regardless of the outcome.
+So long as the accused returns to court when specified, do not break the law, and abides by any extra conditions set with the bail, the full amount will be refunded after the trial, regardless of the outcome.
 Bail can therefore be seen as an incentive aimed at ensuring that those accused of wrongdoing return to complete their trial lest their bail is forfeited to the state.

 There are 3 main forms of bail – Police and Prosecutor bail can be paid before the trial begins so that the accused is not detained during that period, alternatively, Court bail is paid either at the beginning of the trial or during the trial so that the accused is not detained in the interim.